 Café du Monde

 Located in the heart of the French Quarter, Café du Monde is as iconic New Orleans as it gets.
-Start your morning with these soft, pillowy fried donuts blanketed in powdered sugar known as beignets.
-Grab a café au lait or chocolate milk to accompany your beignets and you’re set for a day of exploring downtown NOLA.
+Start your morning with these soft, pillowy fried donuts blanketed in powdered sugar, better known as beignets.
+Grab a café au lait or chocolate milk to accompany your beignets and you’re set for a day of exploring the French Quarter, or downtown.
 Can’t make it to the Quarter?
-Café du Monde has eight locations in the New Orleans metro area.
+Café du Monde has nine locations in the New Orleans metro area.

 Biscuits & Buns on Banks